maxzz/red3-curves/README.md

         [x] Add point numbers
         [ ] Add information about the current curve
         [ ] Store / retrieve state in localStorage
-        [ ] Select / deselect all checkeboxes at once
-        [ ] TODO: Why SVG is not smooth on control points?
+        [x] Select / deselect all checkeboxes at once [ ] TODO: Why SVG does not smooth on path control points?
         [ ] TODO: Find how to set fill on embedded SVG.

 #### Links, references, credits